Skip to content

 Degree Course director: Prof. Silvia Dal Negro (photo)

-Student Representative in the Course Council: ---
+Student Representative in the Course Council: to be defined

 Exchange programmes and internships